-- 9. The level of protection along all trunk conveyors, streams, and channels and around all wetlands, ponds, detention basins, and lakes resulting from new development shall be based on the critical duration 100-year event.
-Member cities shall strive to meet this standard for redeveloped and/or reconstructed systems. - New non-trunk stormwater facilities shall provide discharge capacity for the critical-duration runoff event that is not less than the current five-year frequency event, preferably the current 10-year frequency event (level of service).
-Member cities shall strive to meet this standard for redeveloped and/or reconstructed systems. - 11.
-Member cities are to ensure that proposed development, redevelopment, and/or infrastructure projects will not exceed the capacity of the existing downstream stormwater drainage system without consultation and approval of affected communities and/or organizations. - 12.
-Member cities are to incorporate emergency overflow structures (e.g., swales, spillways), where feasible, into pond outlet structure designs to prevent undesired flooding resulting from storms larger than the 100-year (one percent) event or plugged outlet conditions. - 13.
-Member cities are to incorporate multi-stage outlets into their pond designs to control flows from smaller, less frequent storms and help maintain base flows in downstream open channels, where practicable. - Member cities shall require minimum building elevations (including basement) at least one foot above the critical 100-year flood elevation for habitable structures adjacent to inundation areas.
-Member cities are encouraged to require higher minimum building elevations. - 15.
-Regarding landlocked basins: - a.
+- P9.
+Member cities shall require Atlas 14 design storms (or newer LMRWMO-approved precipitation data) be used for assessment of hydrologic and hydraulic impacts, compliance with performance standards, and relevant calculations. - P10.
+The level of protection along all trunk conveyors, streams, and channels and around all wetlands, ponds, detention basins, and lakes resulting from new development shall be based on the critical duration 100-year event.
+Member cities shall strive to meet this standard for redeveloped and/or reconstructed systems. - P11.
+New non-trunk stormwater facilities shall provide discharge capacity for the critical-duration runoff event that is not less than the current five-year frequency event, preferably the current 10-year frequency event (level of service).
+Member cities shall strive to meet this standard for redeveloped and/or reconstructed systems. - P12.
+Member cities are to ensure that proposed development, redevelopment, and/or infrastructure projects will not exceed the capacity of the existing downstream stormwater drainage system without consultation and approval of affected communities and/or organizations. - P13.
+Member cities are to incorporate emergency overflow structures (e.g., swales, spillways), where feasible, into pond outlet structure designs to prevent undesired flooding resulting from storms larger than the 100-year (one percent) event or plugged outlet conditions. - P14.
+Member cities are to incorporate multi-stage outlets into their pond designs to control flows from smaller, less frequent storms and help maintain base flows in downstream open channels, where practicable. - P15.
+Member cities shall require minimum building elevations (including basement) at least one foot above the critical 100-year flood elevation for habitable structures adjacent to inundation areas.
+Member cities are encouraged to require higher minimum building elevations. - P16.
+Regarding landlocked basins:

+- a.
 Member cities shall consider potential impacts to vegetation, erosion, water quality and public safety when designing, evaluating, and implementing strategies to manage water levels in landlocked basins (including evaluation of potential basin outlets). - b.
-Member cities shall prohibit increases in tributary drainage area to landlocked basins unless improvements (e.g., outlet) are implemented to prevent increased flood risk (or analysis demonstrates no increased flood risk).

-- 16. Member cities are encouraged to consider long-duration precipitation and snowmelt events, prolonged periods of wet and dry conditions, past observed trends, and precipitation events larger than the 100-year event in evaluating and managing flood risk. - 17.
+Member cities shall prohibit increases in tributary drainage area to landlocked basins unless improvements (e.g., outlet) are implemented to prevent increased flood risk (or analysis demonstrates no increased flood risk). - P17.
+Member cities are encouraged to consider long-duration precipitation and snowmelt events, prolonged periods of wet and dry conditions, past observed trends, and precipitation events larger than the 100-year event in evaluating and managing flood risk. - P18.
 Member cities shall require the following for projects triggering a City stormwater management plan: - a.
 For new development and redevelopment, the peak stormwater runoff rate shall not exceed the existing peak rate for the 2-year, 10-year, and the 100-year storm events.
 "Subwatershed" may be the project site or may be an area of greater size for which an approved local water management plan meets this criterion. - b.
 Analysis of peak stormwater rates shall be performed using a hydrograph method based on sound hydrologic theory and Atlas 14 (or more recent) precipitation data. - c.
 Rates may be further restricted when the capacity of the downstream conveyance system is limited.